-Staff recommends that the Urban Design Committee recommend that Planning Commission approve the final design with the following conditions:
+The Urban Design Committee recommends that the Planning Commission approve the final design with the following conditions:

-- Applicant include the installation of bike racks in the project area; design and location to be reviewed by staff. - Metal components of the proposed picnic table match the color of the proposed picnic shelters, being either black or green rather than teal. - Final landscaping plan be submitted to staff showing tree removal and location of new plantings.
+- Applicant include the installation of bike racks in the project area; design and location to be reviewed by staff. - Final landscaping plan be submitted to staff showing tree removal and location of new plantings. - Pending financial resources, the Department of Parks Recreation and Community Facilities consider additional accessible picnic and parking amenities on site.